 A holiday-specific variety of pan dulce, or sweet bread, pan de muerto is a traditional offering left at the altars of ancestors.
 It’s a tender, yeasted bread commonly flavored with orange zest, and while it is perfect on its own, it also acts as the perfect dunking vessel into a thick, steaming cup of chocolaty champurrado.

 Combine the thickest drinking chocolate you’ve ever enjoyed with the complex flavors of a Mexican spiced hot chocolate, and you’re in the ballpark of the soul-warming drink known as champurrado.
 Thickened with masa (corn flour) and flavored with its signature piloncillo (similar to brown sugar) and sweetened Mexican chocolate discs, this beverage trumps all other chocolaty drinks.

-7. Tres Leches Cake by Carrots and Flowers
+7. Tres Leches Cake by Carrots & Flowers

 Literally translated into “three milks,” this adored Mexican dessert is unbelievably moist and sinfully sweet.
 Considering the fact that this sponge cake is soaked in vegan sweetened condensed milk, you’d think it would be soggy, but it actually gets better the longer it sits.
-Unfortunately, if you make this for company, you won’t be able to test that theory—if they don’t polish it off, your great uncle will certainly take it with him when he crosses back over to the Chicunamictlán, or Land of the Dead.
+If you don’t polish off this decadent treat, your great uncle will certainly take it with him when he crosses back over to the Chicunamictlán, or Land of the Dead.

 Tanya Flink is a Digital Editor at VegNews as well as a writer and fitness enthusiast living in Orange County, CA.